lindsay-rait/lindsay-rait.github.io/_pages/about.md

 </script>

 I am a PhD candidate in Cognitive Neuroscience at the Universtiy of Oregon.
-My expertise is in using human behavior, neuroimaging, and computational modeling to understand how people learn and remember.
-I am inherently curious about the role of context (where/when an event occurs) in shaping human behavior.
-I have 8+ years of experience in designing experimental psychology and neuroimaging experiments, analyzing multi-method datasets, and interpreting and communicating scientific results.
-I am eager to take on new challenges that allow me to think critically and creatively about data-driven problems with real-world impact.
+My expertise is in using human behavior, neuroimaging, and computational methods to understand how people learn and remember.
+My research is driven by an inherent curiosity about how context—such as where and when an experience takes place— shapes human behavior.

+With over 8 years of experience in designing and conducting experimental psychology and neuroimaging studies, I have honed my skills in analyzing complex, multi-method datasets and effectively communicating scientific findings.
+I am passionate about applying my expertise to solve data-driven problems that have real-world impact and am eager to take on new challenges that require critical and creative thinking.

 Download my [resume](http://lindsay-rait.github.io/files/rait_resume_41724.pdf) or [CV](http://lindsay-rait.github.io/files/Rait_CV_51424.pdf) for more information.